Jamextreme140/JAS-alligator/README.md

-# JAS-alligator
+# JAS-alligator | JNator
-JAVA Animation Software future project | Codename: ALLIGATOR
+JAVA Animation Software future project | Name: JNator / Codename: ALLIGATOR

-The idea is to create an animation software that can be run on any system.
+The idea is create an animation software that can be run on any system.
 Fully programmed in Java

 Easy, Powerful and Free.